Alfresco/docs-alfresco/insight-engine/latest/config/indexing.md

  alfresco.cross.locale.datatype.2={http://www.alfresco.org/model/dictionary/1.0}mltext
 ```

->> Indexing Search Services from scratch is *required* after applying this configuration
+> **Note:** A reindex of Insight Engine is required after applying the configuration.

-## Exact Term considerations
+## Exact term search

-To [search for an exact term](https://docs.alfresco.com/search-services/latest/using/#search-for-an-exact-term) you must prefix it with `=`.
+To [search for an exact term](% link insight-engine/latest/using/index.md %)#search-for-an-exact-term) you must prefix it with `=`.

-Exact term search will not work correctly unless Cross Locale configuration is enabled.
-When using Search Services 2.0 deployment with Cross Locale configuration **disabled**, some limitations are expected:
+> **Note:** Exact term search will not work correctly unless the [Cross Locale](cross-locale) configuration is enabled.
+There are some limitations if you deploy Insight Engine with Cross Locale configuration **disabled**.

-* Equals operator (=) musn't be used from UI search boxes (Share, ACA and ADW applications), since is always producing 0 results.
-Following error will be dumped in SOLR Log:
+* The Equals operator `=` must not be used in the user search boxes within the user interface i.e Share, ACS and Digital WWorkspace, because it will produce 0 results and the following error will show in the SOLR Logs:

 ```bash
 java.lang.UnsupportedOperationException: